ralph-uy-aes/homelab/tryhackme/cybersecurity-basics/security-principles.md

 - Vulnerability: **susceptibility to attack**, a vulnerability is a weakness
 - Threat: a **potential danger** associated with this weakness or vulnerability
 - Risk: **likelihood of a threat actor** exploiting a vulnerability

+#### Summary
+- I learned about the CIA and DAD triads, how they are implemented via different security models such as Bell-LaPadula, Biba, and Clark-Wilson models.
+I also learned more about MLS and ISO/EIC 19249 standards.
+Finally, I learned about trust, zero-trust. and threat vs risk.